Vivek-Anil-Kalal/Sociopedia/README.md

 # You can add new friends to your friendList .
 # You can like the others posts.
 # You can read Comments .
+# Also has cool Dark/Light Theme Feature .